 Fabriek NV established a technical installation company for public utilities and the ship–building industry

 in the Netherlands.
 Over the years, the company went through numerous transitions to emerge as Geveke Electronics in 1972, which changed its name to Getronics NV IN 1988.

 In 1999, Getronics acquired Wang Global (who had recently acquired Olivetti), building upon its strong market presence in Europe and consolidating its position as a truly Global player in the ICT arena.

 In 2005, Getronics and Pinkroccade combined their strengths to become one company.
 Working in 90 countries around the world, Getronics became Benelux’s largest international ICT Services Company.

-In July 2015, Getronics announced its partnership with U.S.-based partner CompuCom, to lead the Global Workspace Alliance (former Getronics Workspace Alliance).
+Also in 2016, Getronics announced its partnership with U.S.-based partner CompuCom to lead the Global Workspace Alliance (formerly Getronics Workspace Alliance).
 The GWA’s mission is to support global companies as they transition towards an increasingly mobile, connected, and secure global workspace environment, enabling them to achieve their objectives by empowering satisfied and efficient employees.

 In 2017 Getronics moved under the new ownership of Grupo Bottega InvestCo S.à r.l.
 The majority shareholder of Bottega is the US/Brazilian entrepreneur Nana Baffour, who operates in the IT services market through Grupo Cimcorp in Brazil.